RedBearAK/toshy/README.md

 Add your device name as an item in the relevant list, and restart Toshy.
 The keyboard device should now be treated as the correct type, with the modifiers in the right places.

 > **_NOTE!
 If you have this problem, please submit an issue report about it, so the device name can be added to the default Toshy config!_**

+### My keyboard is a switchable Windows/Mac "universal" model

+I'm going to recommend that such keyboards be placed in the "Windows" mode.
+Most such keyboards won't be automatically identified as an "Apple" keyboard by Toshy (mostly because the device name won't contain "Apple") so things will probably work best if you just leave it in "Windows" mode and let Toshy deal with remapping the modifiers.

+If that doesn't work out well, you'll need to add it to the custom dictionary described in the FAQ entry above to force the device to be identified as an "Apple" keyboard type, and try to use it in the Mac-compatibility mode.

 ### CLI/Shell commands missing/unavailable